bparrish206/Bio/README.md

-This is a basic resume/ portfolio site.
-I haven't focued on design to much but hope to pretty it up soon.
+This is a basic resume/ portfolio site http://bparrish.com/.
+It is still a work in progress.
+I'm also resisting the urge to use a fancy template and instead an building it all myself.